 - Withdrawal symptoms when not able to use the substance

-- Continuing to use the substance/engage in the behavior in spite of it causing physical, legal and social harm
+- Continuing to use the substance/engage in the behaviour in spite of it causing physical, legal and social harm

-Most people are aware of substance dependencies on alcohol, cocaine, opioids (e.g. codeine, heroin, morphine, oxycodone) and cannabis, but addiction may include the unhealthy use of non-illicit substances, and many types of compulsive behaviours:
+Most people are aware of substance dependencies on alcohol, cocaine, opioids (e.g. codeine, heroin, morphine, oxycodone) and cannabis.
+However addiction may include the unhealthy use of non-illicit substances, and many other types of compulsive behaviours including: